Unique Device Identification ensures traceability

 Cost-effective permanent marking

 Most marks are required to remain durable after regular use and cleaning, which makes laser marking ideal.

-Laser marking is a very attractive and cost-effective marking solution due to the process reliability, the non-contact nature, the inherent flexibility, the capability to create intricate details, the micron precision – and no need for consumables.
+Laser marking is an attractive and cost-effective marking solution with many advantages: The process reliability, the non-contact nature, the inherent flexibility, the capability to create intricate details, the micron precision.
+And there is no need for consumables.

 Why use ultrafast lasers?

-Medical device markings are required to repeatedly withstand the high temperature and humidity autoclave cleaning and sterilization technique.
-Conventional thermal laser marking typically exhibits issues relating to fading and corrosion when subject to repeated cleaning.
+Medical device markings must repeatedly withstand the high temperatures and humidity of autoclave cleaning and sterilization.
+Conventional thermal laser markings typically fade or corrode when cleaned frequently.

-Ultrafast lasers create smooth marks which have proven to survive numerous cleaning cycles.
-During ultrafast laser marking, no material is removed and there is no microcracking or surface damage.
+Ultrafast lasers create smooth marks which can survive many cleaning cycles.
+During ultrafast laser marking, the laser removes no material, and there is no microcracking or surface damage.

-The ultrashort pulses produce nanostructures on the surface of the medical device which is particularly efficient at light trapping and hence provides the high-contrast matt black “printed” appearance.
+The ultrashort pulses produce nanostructures on the surface of the medical device.
+These structures trap light and provide a high-contrast matt black “printed” appearance.
+You can see the marking from every angle.

 The ultrashort pulses delivered by NKT Photonics’ ultrafast laser range are well suited to marking in the medical industry and fulfilling the requirements for UDI-compliant marking.